Bright people are always welcome to join our team!

 At nextnano she is leading our LED, laser diode and nanotransistor modeling business and makes our users happy by answering their support questions.

-Carola holds a BSc degree in Engineering Physics from the Hochschule München.
+Carola holds a BSc degree in Engineering Physics and a MSc degree in Micro- and Nanotechnology, both from the Hochschule München.

 During her Bachelor thesis “Optimization of Terahertz Quantum Cascade Lasers – Numerical analysis of the Influence of Material Parameters on the Gain” she was using the nonequilibrium Green's function approach to simulate quantum transport in QCLs.